kn007/fail2ban-filters/README.md

 # fail2ban-filters
-Share my favorite fail2ban filters
+Share my favorite fail2ban filters, also welcome anybody pull request to this repo.
+Thank you.